The Accessibility Report

 - Whether the reading order is logical

-- Whether custom interactions work with keyboards
+- Whether custom interactions work with a keyboard

 - Whether content is written clearly

-- Keyboard navigation - Tab through your page.
+- Keyboard navigation: tab through your page.
 Can you reach everything?

-- Screen reader - Use VoiceOver (Mac) or NVDA (Windows) to navigate
+- Screen reader: use VoiceOver (Mac) or NVDA (Windows) to navigate.

-Acting on Your Report
+Acting on your report

 Review your findings and prioritize: